jdubreville/dnsimple_api_client_php/README.md

 Licensed under the MIT License

-Please refere to the LICENSE file for more information
+Please refer to the LICENSE file for more information.